Platypi/style_typescript/README.md

 ### Types

+  - Always favor type inference over explicit type declaration except for function return types
+  - Always define the return type of functions.
-  - Types should be used whenever necessary.
+  - Types should be used whenever necessary (no implicit `any`).
   - Arrays should be defined as `Array<type>` instead of `type[]`.
   - Use the `any` type sparingly, it is always better to define an interface.
-  - Always define the return type of functions.
-  - If TypeScript is capable of implicitly determining the return type of a function, then it is unnecessary to define the return type.
-  - Always define the types of variables/parameters unless TypeScript can implicitly infer their type.

   ```typescript
   // bad